sebastienrousseau/mini-functions/hsh/README.md

 the `BLAKE3` cryptographic hash function.
 The struct has several fields, including the password and its hash, both represented as strings.

-The `Hash` struct also provides several methods to interact with the password and its hash.
-The entropy method calculates the entropy of the hash in bits based on the Shannon entropy formula.
-The generate_hash method hashes the password and returns the hash as a string.
-The hash and hash_length methods provide access to the stored hash and its length , respectively.
-The new method creates a new instance of the Hash struct with default values for the password and hash.
-The password and password_length methods provide access to the stored password and its length, respectively.
-The set_hash and set_password methods allow you to update the stored hash and password, respectively.
-Finally, the verify method verifies the password against the stored hash and returns a Boolean indicating whether they match.
+- The `Hash` struct also provides several methods to interact with the password and its hash.
+- The `entropy` method calculates the entropy of the hash in bits based on the Shannon entropy formula.
+- The `generate_hash` method hashes the password and returns the hash as a string.
+- The `hash` and `hash_length` methods provide access to the stored hash and its length, respectively.
+- The `new` method creates a new instance of the Hash struct with default values for the password and hash.
+- The `password` and `password_length` methods provide access to the stored password and its length, respectively.
+- The `set_hash` and `set_password` methods allow you to update the stored hash and password, respectively.
+- Finally, the `verify` method verifies the password against the stored hash and returns a Boolean indicating whether they match.

-The Hash struct implements the std::fmt::Display trait, which allows it to be formatted as a string for printing.
-The struct also implements the Default trait, which allows it to be initialized with default values.
+The Hash struct implements the `std::fmt::Display trait`, which allows it to be formatted as a string for printing.
+The struct also implements the `Default` trait, which allows it to be initialized with default values.

 ## Installation 📦